cesarderio/PassTrap_py/README.md

         python Pass_Trap.py

-2. Use the "pin" button to add a new pin.
+2. Use the "Change PIN" button to update or change the pin code to unhide saved passwords.

 3. Use the "randomizer" button to generate a new random password.